 • Thyroid inflammation – choose from bugleweed (Lycopus virginicus), capillaris (yin chen hao or Artemisia capillaris), scute root, gardenia fruit (zhi zi or Gardenia jasminoides) and prunella (Xie ku cao or P. vulgaris).

-• Pancreas inflammation- choose from moudan bark (Mu dan pi or Paeonia suffruticosa) persica seed (Tao ren or Prunus persica), carthamus flower, benincasa fruit (dong gua ren or B. hispida), guggul gum, rhubarb root, bromelain, and shilajatu.
+• Pancreas inflammation- choose from moudan bark (Mu dan pi or Paeonia suffruticosa) persica seed (Tao ren or Prunus persica), carthamus flower, gorgon fruit (dong gua ren or B. hispida), guggul gum, rhubarb root (small amounts), bromelain, and shilajatu.

 Treating Serious Inflammation